mono/website/docs/advanced/performance-tips.md

 For other uses we have a better profiler in development that is documented [here](/docs/debug+profile/profile/profiler/).

 Memory usage is a major driver in performance in managed applications: the more memory you use, the more work the GC has to do.
-Also it is a very noticeable to users when applications consume a lot of memory.
-To profile you application only with memory profilng (and skip the default that also does execution time) do:
+Also, it is a very noticeable to users when applications consume a lot of memory.
+To profile your application only with memory profiling (and skip the default that also does execution time) do:

 ``` bash
  $ mono --profile=default:alloc program.exe